 Following the receipt of these documents, the company may then be subject to a compliance visit from UK Visas and Immigration, who will assess whether or not to grant the licence.

-When recruiting a non-EEA migrant worker, save except where the job appears on the shortage occupation list under Appendix K of the Immigration Rules, in most other cases the offer of a job must satisfy the requisite skill requirements as set out under Table 2 of Appendix J.
+When recruiting a skilled migrant worker, save except where the job appears on the shortage occupation list, in most other cases the offer of a job must satisfy the requisite skill requirements as set out under Appendix Skilled Worker.

 When assigning a certificate of sponsorship, the employer must choose the most relevant SOC code for the job that the sponsored employee will fill, thereby confirming that the role meets the required skill level.

-With the relevant SOC code selected, the employer can then assign a valid certificate of sponsorship to the non-EEA migrant worker under their Tier 2 General sponsorship licence.
+With the relevant SOC code selected, the employer can then assign a valid certificate of sponsorship to the migrant worker under their sponsorship licence.

 Under the English language requirement the applicant can prove their knowledge of English by either passing an approved English language test with at least CEFR level B1 in reading, writing, speaking and listening, or by having an academic qualification that was taught in English and is recognised by UK NARIC as being equivalent to a UK bachelor’s degree, master’s degree or PhD.